Jenks natural breaks optimization: Use in cartography

 Jenks’ goal in developing this method was to create a map that was absolutely accurate, in terms of the representation of data's spatial attributes.
 By following this process, Jenks claims, the “blanket of error” can be uniformly distributed across the mapped surface.
-He developed this with the intention of using relatively few data classes, less than seven, because that was the limit when using monochromatic shading on a choroplethic map.
+He developed this with the intention of using relatively few data classes, less than seven, because that was the limit when using monochromatic shading on a choropleth map.

 The Jenks classification method is commonly used in thematic maps, especially choropleth maps, as one of several available classification methods.
 When making choropleth maps, the Jenks classification method can be advantageous because if there are clusters in the data values, it will identify them.
 In fact, in current versions of ArcGIS software from Esri, Jenks is the default classification method.
 However, the Jenks classification is not recommended for data that have a low variance.
 The Jenks natural breaks in the data are used to provide a more meaningful visualization of map data based on the "natural breaks" in the data identified by the iterative process.